swuttipat/airline_passenger_satisfaction/airline-passenger-satisfaction.md

 #### The pie charts above telling us.
-- The majority of customer are likely to neutral or dissatisfied
+- The majority of customer are likely to **neutral or dissatisfied**
 - Number of male and female sample are nearly same.
 - Most of customer are regular customer
 - Nearly half of customer chose business class.
-- More than flight taken are for business purpose.
+- More than a half of flights taken are for business purpose.

 ---